Patoski-patoski/To-Do-List-RESTFUL-API/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE]('https://github.com/Patoski-patoski/To-Do-List-RESTFUL-API/blob/main/LICENSE') file for details.

+## Summary

 ```markdown